Zebradil/powerline-taskwarrior/README.md

 apt install python-powerline-taskwarrior
 ```

+## Usage

+### Activate segments

-To activate Taskwarrior segments add them to your segment configuration,
+To activate Taskwarrior segments add them to your segment configuration.
-for example in `~/.config/powerline/themes/shell/default.json`:
+See more about powerline configuration in [the official documentation][7].
+For example, I store powerline configuration in
+`~/.config/powerline/themes/shell/default.json`.

+These are avalable powerline-taskwarrior segments:

 display current context name